Towards Semantic Equivalence of Tokenization in Multimodal LLM: Experimental Results

-In Figure \ref{fig:visualTokens}, we demonstrate how input visual features are assigned to visual tokens after tokenization.
-Firstly, we observe that our tokenization method during clustering bears a resemblance to partial segmentations representing semantic complete units.
-For instance, in the first and second images 1 and 2, a person is represented as a single token; however, in the third image, the person is segmented into different tokens for the head and body.
-This segmentation is similar to the fifth image, where a baby is divided into distinct tokens for the hair, face, body, and hands.
-Furthermore, in scenarios involving multiple instances of the same class, such as the two persons in the final image, identical parts from all instances are amalgamated.
-This approach ensures that similar visual features across different entities are recognized and processed collectively, enhancing the coherence and efficiency of our model's tokenization process.
+\paragraph{Qualitative Analysis of Visual Tokens.} In Figure \ref{fig:visualTokens}, we demonstrate how input visual features are assigned to visual tokens after tokenization.
+First, we observe that our tokenization process resembles partial segmentations, producing semantically complete units.
+For example, in the second image, visual tokens correspond to distinct elements such as the giraffe, grass, tree, and background, aligning with semantic intuition.
+Second, the number of tokens obtained from \textbf{Setok} is dynamic and not fixed.
+Third, \textbf{SeTok} is capable of adapting to different levels of semantic granularity for the same concept, as seen in images (4) and (5), where the person is represented as a single token.
+In contrast, in the image (1), the person is divided into tokens for the head, body, and legs.
+Lastly, in complex scenes, such as the image (7), \textbf{SeTok} can still tokenize elements like traffic lights and billboards into semantically complete tokens.
+Overall, our approach ensures that similar visual features are consistently recognized and processed, improving both coherence and efficiency in tokenization.